Tennessee plays in SEC Tournament against the Texas A&M

 Greenville, South Carolina; Wednesday, 11 a.m.
 EST

-BOTTOM LINE: No. 18 Tennessee takes on Texas A&M in the SEC Tournament.
+BOTTOM LINE: No. 18 Tennessee plays in the SEC Tournament against Texas A&M.

-The Volunteers have gone 8-8 against SEC opponents, with a 13-0 record in non-conference play.
-Tennessee is second in college basketball with 87.9 points and is shooting 44.1% from the field.
+The Volunteers’ record in SEC games is 8-8, and their record is 13-0 in non-conference games.
+Tennessee is 109th in college basketball averaging 10.2 made 3-pointers per game while shooting 33.1% from downtown.
+Jewel Spear leads the team averaging 2.5 makes while shooting 39.1% from 3-point range.

 The Aggies are 3-13 in SEC play.
-Texas A&M gives up 68.6 points to opponents while being outscored by 6.2 points per game.
+Texas A&M is 3-3 when it turns the ball over less than its opponents and averages 16.5 turnovers per game.

-Tennessee scores 87.9 points, 19.3 more per game than the 68.6 Texas A&M allows.
-Texas A&M’s 40.2% shooting percentage from the field this season is 4.0 percentage points lower than Tennessee has allowed to its opponents (44.2%).
+Tennessee averages 10.2 made 3-pointers per game, 3.8 more made shots than the 6.4 per game Texas A&M gives up.
+Texas A&M averages 62.4 points per game, 8.7 fewer points than the 71.1 Tennessee gives up.

 TOP PERFORMERS: Talaysia Cooper is scoring 16.7 points per game with 5.6 rebounds and 3.1 assists for the Volunteers.
-Jewel Spear is averaging 13.9 points and 3.2 rebounds while shooting 47.0% over the past 10 games.
+Spear is averaging 13.9 points and 3.2 rebounds while shooting 47.0% over the last 10 games.

-Sole Williams is shooting 30.5% from beyond the arc with 1.4 made 3-pointers per game for the Aggies, while averaging 7.7 points.
-Sahara Jones is shooting 32.7% and averaging 9.4 points over the last 10 games.
+Sahara Jones is scoring 9.9 points per game and averaging 7.1 rebounds for the Aggies.
+Sole Williams is averaging 1.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Volunteers: 6-4, averaging 77.6 points, 35.5 rebounds, 13.0 assists, 8.3 steals and 3.0 blocks per game while shooting 41.7% from the field.
 Their opponents have averaged 74.3 points per game.